It’s tough to choose between Portugal or Spain. Check out the difference in cost of living, taxes, culture, and more!

 But from a security point of view, both countries are safe to live in as there is no gun culture and no crimes related to alcoholism.
 Although for a few years, Spain did face terrorist attacks and had a problem with terrorist groups in the past, it is a peaceful place to live.

-On the other hand, Portugal had never experienced any such terrorist attacks ever.
+On the other hand, Portugal had never experienced any such terrorist attacks.
 But that risk did exist across the whole of Europe.

 Immigration Law